College Non-Attendance Policy

 Important: Please Read.

-Students enrolled in online classes can also be reported by instructors as non-participants if they fail to submit the first graded assignment online by the due date prior to census.
+Students enrolled in online classes can also be reported by instructors as non-participants if they fail to submit the first graded assignment online by the due date prior to the Census Date.
 Non-participating students will be dropped from their course and will not be able to re-enroll.

 While students may be reported as non-attending, it is always the student’s responsibility to drop their class(es) by census date should they decide not to attend.

 Faculty may give a failing grade to any student who has missed at least 15 percent of a class, after the first class meeting.
 Students are responsible for properly processing a withdrawal from a class if they want to avoid receiving a failing grade.
 Class attendance policies vary by instructor.
 Please refer to each course syllabus for the class attendance policy.